 The GPIO pins built on Raspberry Pi devices are used to perform various functions and their details are given below.

 Pulse Width Modulation

-The GPIO pins are used for Pulse Width Modulation (PWM), which is the process of converting a digital signal to an analog signal.
-All pins can perform software PWM, but only a few can perform hardware PWM, including GPIO pins number 12, 13, 18, and 19.
+The GPIO pins are used for Pulse Width Modulation (PWM), which is the process of converting a Digital signal to an Analog signal.
+All pins can perform software PWM, but only a few can perform hardware PWM, including GPIO pins 12, 13, 18, and 19.

 Serial Peripheral Interface Pins on Raspberry Pi 4

 You can use Serial Peripheral Interface (SPI) pins to communicate between devices such as sensors or actuators on the Raspberry Pi.
 The Raspberry Pi sends data to a device via the Master Out Slave Pin (MOSI), and the same device communicates with the Raspberry Pi via the Master In Slave Out (MISO) pin.
 SP communication necessitates using five GPIO pins for GND, SCLK, MOSI, MISO, and CE.
 The CE pin is used to enable or disable circuit integration, whereas the SCLK pin serves as a clock for SPI communication.
 The Raspberry Pi’s SPI communication pins are listed below.

 For SPIO select GPIO9 as MISO, GPIO10 as MOSI, GPIO11 as SCLK, GPIO8 as CE0 and GPIO7 as CE1.

 For the case of SPI1 pins, select GPIO19 as MISO, GPIO20 as MOSI, GPIO21 as SCLK, GPIO18 as CE0, GPIO17 as CE1, and GPIO16 as CE2.